baristaze/Budgie-with-Twitter/README.md

 - [X] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 #### Additional
+(WEEK 2)
+- [X] [Profile Page] The lower part of the Profile Page is a Collection View that can display "Last User Tweets", "Media Gallery" and "Friends List".
+	- [X] Switch from one section to another using a segmented control
+	- [X] Each Section has a different LayOut
+	- [X] Each Section has a custom made Collection View Cell
+	- [X] Taping in a User from the friends list will reload the profile page with that user info
+- [X] [Hamburger Menu] Added Bouncing effect when "opening/closing" the menu
+- [X] Tab Bar include links to: Home Timeline, Mentions, Search And Profile
+- [X] Added Mentions page similar to the Home Timeline
+- [X] Added Search Page
+	- [X] User can search both Tweets and Users (using a segmentedControl)
+- [X] Added activity indicators where Data Load is required
+- [X] Includes custom Launch Screen & App Icons for each device size

+(WEEK 1)
 - [X] Implemented simple pseudo-cache on Twitter Client to reduce number of calls to API
 	- Internal methods of BudgieApp always request 20 tweets at a time
 	- Budgie’s Internal Client always request 200 tweets from Twitter API (max. allowed)